tmalsburg/chamois/README.md

 # Demo experiment

-Below is the code for a very simple experiment with 3 items, 2 conditions, 2 fillers, no practice sentences.
+Below is the code for a very simple experiment with 3 items, 2 conditions, 2 fillers, but no practice sentences.

+Two slightly more elaborate examples:
+- [demo_experiment.py](https://github.com/tmalsburg/chamois/blob/main/demo_experiment.py): As below but with practice sentences.
+- [demo_experiment_tpx.py](https://github.com/tmalsburg/chamois/blob/main/demo_experiment_tpx.py): As below but with practice sentences and recording of eye movement using a [TRACKPixx3](https://vpixx.com/products/trackpixx/) eye-tracker.
+Note how the code for this experiment differes only minimally from the code for an experiment without eye-tracker.

 ## Stimuli